 - The season, day, time, and duration

-A private yacht chartered in New York City could cost 2 times more than a similar boat in New Jersey.
+A private yacht charter in New York City could cost 2 times more than a similar one in New Jersey.
 Keep this in mind when you select your boat location!

 Sample Private Yacht Charter Price and Feature Comparison Chart

-Below you will find a sample price and feature comparison chart that I built for my clients.
+Below you will find a sample price and feature comparison chart that I built for my clients when I would book boat parties.
 Here you can see how a private yacht charter stacks up against traditional bookings at bars, clubs, and event spaces.

 How To Rent A Party Boat Or Private Yacht Charter

 Every boat charter company offers similar services and products.
 But, as you now may have figured, their prices are often completely different.
-So don’t listen to any companies out there that advise you “not to shop around!” (seriously, one company said this in their blog article)
+So don’t listen to the companies that advise you “not to shop around!” (seriously, one company said this in their blog article)

 I beg to differ, you should always shop around and be ready to negotiate so you can lock in the best package!
 This all starts with determining your needs.